 Queensland Lesbian, Gay, Bi-sexual, Transgender, Intersex, Queer + (LGBTIQ+) Roundtable

-Nominations for membership are invited for the Queensland LGBTIQ+ Roundtable
+Nominations for membership for the Queensland LGBTIQ+ Roundtable are now closed.

 The Honourable Leeanne Enoch MP, Minister for Communities and Housing and Minister for Digital Economy and Minister for the Arts is establishing a Queensland LGBTIQ+ Roundtable that will be administered by the Department of Communities, Housing and Digital Economy (department).

 The Roundtable provides an effective engagement mechanism for the Queensland LGBTIQ+ community to highlight current issues, challenges and opportunities relevant to the community, with the Queensland Government.

 The Roundtable will enable the Queensland Government to ensure the development and delivery of services, policies, programs and strategies are inclusive of, and responsive to, the needs of people of diverse sex, gender and sexuality.

 The Roundtable forms part of our commitment to respecting, protecting, and promoting human rights as the cornerstone of a fair and inclusive society.